Bsharri

-Bsharri is also home to Lebanon's oldest skiing area, the Cedars Ski Resort, and to the country's first ski lift, built in 1953.
-The resort is about a two-hour drive and 130 km (81 mi) from Beirut.
-Qurnat as Sawdā Mountain in Bsharri is the highest peak in the Levant, at 3,088 meters above sea level.
+As Bsharri is mountainous and experiences freezing winters, it is home to Lebanon's oldest ski resort, the Cedars Ski Resort, as well as the country's original ski lift, which was built in 1953.
+The resort is about 130 km (81 mi) from Beirut, approximately two hours' driving time.
+Qurnat as Sawdā Mountain is the highest peak in the Levant, at 3,088 meters above sea level.

-The nearby site of the Holy Kadisha Valley shelters some of the oldest Christian monastic communities in the Middle East.
-Bsharri, a center of Maronite Christianity, also has the biggest cathedral in the region, the Saint Saba Cathedral, built by Anthony II Peter Arida.
-Bsharri is sometimes called "the city of churches" as it is home to some 37 churches.
-The Kadisha Valley and Cedars of God are a UNESCO World Heritage Site.
+Bsharri is at the head of the Holy Kadisha Valley, a natural area which contains some of the oldest Christian monastic communities in the Middle East.
+A center of Maronite Christianity, the area also features the largest cathedral in the Levant region, the Saint Saba Cathedral, constructed by Anthony II Peter Arida.
+As the city is home to nearly 40 churches and houses-of-worship, it is sometimes referred to as "the city of churches".